evanbowman/BPCore-Engine/README.md

 This repository includes parts of the [BlindJump](https://github.com/evanbowman/blind-jump-portable) C++ engine, hacked together with a Lua interpreter, with the intention of allowing people to make gameboy games without needing to write C++ code or to use a compiler.
 The lua API for BPCore uses the simple APIs of fantasy consoles, like Pico8 or Tic80, as a model.
 In fact, many of the commands, like `spr()` and `btn()`, are almost the same.

+NOTE: Due to the limitations on lua code size, it would be difficult to make a large game with this framework.

 # Architecture

 For ease of use, the `build.lua` script allows you to create Gameboy Advance ROMs entirely with Lua: you only need a copy of the `build.lua` script, a copy of the `BPCoreEngine.gba` rom, and an installation of Lua 5.3!